 2 .
 Spend time in the World-Heritage Listed Mungo National Park

 Mungo National Park is one of those things that you just HAVE to do during your visit to this part of Victoria.
-When you make the 100km journey from Mildura, you’ll find incredible moon-like and other-wordly landscapes.
+When you make the 100km journey from Mildura, you’ll find unusual and incredible moon-like landscapes.
 Amongst many other things, the main feature here is the Walls of China Boardwalk, which takes you past the most dramatic sandrock formations the site has to offer.

 PRICE: $7 per day per vehicle entering Mungo National Park.